wagtail/how-to-run-a-wagtail-space/README.md

 ## Website

 The source for the website of the original Wagtail Space (held in Arnhem, the Netherlands) was generously donated by Four Digits, and is available at https://github.com/fourdigits/wagtailspace.
+There are several items on the to-do list:

+* Email confirmation after attendee registration
+* Upgrade to latest version of Wagtail

+## Promotion

+Promotion is essential for the success of any Wagtail Space.
+Several avenues can be used to promote the event:

+* Emailing past attendees
+* Social media channels: Torchbox, Wagtail, and organizer channels
+* Python Weekly
+* Django Weekly
+* The wagtail.org website and github.com/wagtail
+* Local user groups in the destination city, such as [PhillyPUG in Philadelphia](https://meetup.com/phillypug/)

 ## Registration